PSAILA LAB

 We are always keen to hear from people who are interested in joining the group.
 Email: bethan.psaila@new.ox.ac.uk

-Our philosophy is to create a dynamic and synergistic environment that fosters and leverages the strengths of individual researchers, helping them achieve their goals while maximising our impact as a collective.
+Our philosophy is to create a dynamic and synergistic environment that leverages the strengths of individual researchers, helping them achieve their goals while maximising our impact as a collective.
 We believe that this commitment to collaborative research and advocating for individuals accelerates our productivity and progress.

 We enjoy regular social events, a yearly lab retreat and members of the team are all encouraged to attend relevant national/international meetings and to develop a strong research network.
 Group members are well supported in writing applications for independent funding and personal fellowships, and there are good opportunities for collaborations with industry.